gluster/infra-docs/infra_overview/ansible.rst

 -----

 The current setup is using a trusted server that do the deployment based on git commit.
-This is documented on `https://github.com/OSAS/ansible-role-ansible_bastion`.
+The setup details are documented on https://github.com/OSAS/ansible-role-ansible_bastion.

-The trusted server is ant-queen.int.rht.gluster.org, and requires to jump from a bastion.
+The trusted server is ant-queen.int.rht.gluster.org, and requires to jump from a bastion, any of the current hypervisors would do the trick for now.

 Running a playbook or a ansible ad-hoc command
 ----------------------------------------------